Questions and Answers

 3. How long does Trans Mountain have before the certificate expires? (sunset clause)

 Certificates of Public Convenience and Necessity usually include a Sunset Clause.
-In the case of the Trans Mountain Expansion Project, the sunset clause states that the certificates and associated orders will expire on September 30, 2021, unless the Project has commenced or the NEB otherwise directs prior to that date.
+In the case of the Trans Mountain Expansion Project, the sunset clause states that the certificates and associated orders will expire on September 30, 2021, unless construction of the Project has commenced or the NEB otherwise directs prior to that date.

 4. How did the Panel determine the conditions attached to this project?